- Available on the Voyage Data Service -

 You can use our Data Exploration Tool to explore the latest vessel positions from around the world in full resolution (high), hourly or differential (i.e. when significant variation in speed, course or time occurs) resolution and apply filters based on speed, course, latitude, longitude and more.

-To search for the Position History click on the Vessel tab on the Main Menu.
-Then select the All Vessels option.
+To search for the Position History click on the Explore Data tab on the Main Menu and then select the Vessels option.

 This will take you straight to the Vessels Database Section.
 You can use the Sidebar to quickly locate the Position History option.